 What they do

 Finance brokers work in a range of environments.
-They generally spend most of their time in an office environment, but may also work in stock exchanges.
-Many finance brokers also travel to meet with clients or to attend conferences.
-They usually work long hours that coincide with opening and closing times of the stock exchange.
-They may have to sit or stand for long periods of time, and when working in stock exchanges their work environment may be stressful.
+They generally spend most of their time in an office environment, but may also work as a mobile finance broker and travel to meet with clients.
+Some finance brokers work within car dealerships.
+A finance broker would normally work 38 hours per week, Monday to Friday, but some finance brokers work after hours or on Saturdays.
 Although they mostly work in cities, they may work independently from finance companies in other parts of the State.

 Tools and technologies